brave/browser-laptop/docs/debugging.md

 The browser process can be debugged and profiled with remote developer tools via Node Inspector.

-Simply pass the `--inspect` command line argument to the start script to enable node inspector.
+Pass the `--inspect` command line argument to the start script to enable node inspector.

 `npm run start -- --inspect`